defio/KotlinNativeExperiments/README.md

 }
 ```

-Seeing the definitions is clear the reason of the two different behaviours.
+Seeing the definitions, it is clear the reason of the two different behaviours.
 Googling it seems that:

 > **Make an Objective-C class final in Swift**
 >